eth-protocol-fellows/cohort-five/projects/ssf-consensus-research.md

-# Project Proposal
+# SSF Research

-A novel consensus mechanism to acheive single slot finality with dynamic availability
+A novel consensus mechanism to achieve single slot finality with dynamic availability

 ## Motivation